About This Chapter

 27. Stridor Breath Sounds: Definition, Causes & Treatment

-From this lesson you will learn about an abnormal sound that a person can produce when breathing.
-The reasons they occur in children are different when compared to adults.
+From this lesson, you will learn about an abnormal sound that a person can produce when breathing.
+The reasons such sounds occur in children are different as compared to adults.
 Treatment depends on the cause and severity of the problems.

 28. Upper Respiratory Tract Infection (URI): Causes, Symptoms & Treatment